 When I came to my senses, I felt as if someone had fucked with my mind.
 I felt dirty, used, and manipulated.
 I felt even more frustrated and isolated.
 Since 18, I immersed myself in this new path that talked about God, freedom, and seeking good things—and many other promises.
 I would have a better life if I followed their biblical principles.
 The outside world to them was full of lies, wrong ideas, sin and evil.
 The safe place was in their world.
 Of course, being young and having experienced trauma-after-trauma, I believed them.
 That’s how I got caught up into legalism despite being a prior liberal atheist.

-I didn’t like what I was becoming.
+In my late 20s and beyond, I didn’t like what I was becoming.
 Judgmental.
 Fearful of the outside world.
 I was trying to fit a mold, but felt exhausted from trying.
 Eventually, I started seeing sexism, fearfulness, and hateful attitudes, especially towards outsiders.
 I questioned: Is this really representative of Jesus?
 And if you are a spirit-filled Christian with the confidence of Christ then why the paranoia of the outside world?
 Fear and ignorance is a dangerous combination.
 I had a gut instinct that something wasn’t right, but told to shush it.
 It could be the devil putting bad thoughts in my mind.

 I hit the wall with my spiritual life.
 The trauma of my family life was still fresh and the pain I faced in religion.
 Rejection.
 Lies.
 Manipulation.
 Lack of support when I was being abused.
 They told me that I was exaggerating and refused to believe me.

 I initially left religion around 2007.
 Then in 2009, I came back to it but wary.
 I fended off shame in discernment, being critical, taking care of myself, and drawing boundaries.